Savor the bold flavors of our Steak and Shrimp Fried Rice Supreme—packed with juicy steak, succulent shrimp, and savory rice perfection.

 Is Steak and Shrimp Fried Rice Supreme gluten-free?

-This recipe contains gluten from Bachan’s Original Japanese BBQ Sauce, as many soy sauces contain wheat.
-To make it gluten-free, simply swap Bachan’s with a certified gluten-free tamari or a gluten-free BBQ sauce.
-Always check ingredient labels carefully.
+This recipe, as written, likely contains gluten from the Bachan’s Original Japanese BBQ Sauce, which typically uses soy sauce containing wheat.
+To make it gluten-free, substitute with a certified gluten-free tamari or a gluten-free teriyaki sauce.
+Always check all ingredient labels carefully.

 Steak and Shrimp Fried Rice Supreme brings the bold, indulgent flavors of your favorite hibachi-style meal straight to your kitchen.
 It’s fast, flexible, and full of savory satisfaction, making it a standout choice for both special meals and everyday dinners.
 Whether you’re feeding a hungry family or prepping flavorful lunches for the week, this one-pan wonder delivers every time.